Nobody's Loyal in Aisle Five Anymore

 (Simon-Kucher Global Shopper Study 2026)

-In 2024, 71% of consumers say they've noticed shrinkflation.
+In 2024, 71% of consumers said they had noticed shrinkflation.
 66% boycotted the product as a result.

-Now in 2026, Simon-Kucher's Global Shopper Study of 14,000 consumers shows that this sentiment has lasted.
+Now in 2026, Simon-Kucher's Global Shopper Study of 14,000 consumers show this sentiment has compounded.
 57% believe branded products are overpriced without offering a noticeable benefit.
 39% describe branding itself as a money-making scheme.
 And even if prices fall, only a quarter say they would return.

 The 25%.
 That's the number that matters.
 It's about trust.
 And trust, once restructured at this scale, doesn't reverse as quickly when the pressure lifts.